-SECTION 2: Amendment.
-That Capital Improvements Element, including the Five-Year Schedule of Capital Improvements, is hereby updated in compliance with Section 163.3177, F.S. as shown in Exhibit "A", which is attached hereto and made a part hereof.
+- SECTION 2: Amendment.
+That the Capital Improvements Element, including the Five-Year Schedule of Capital Improvements, is hereby updated as shown in Exhibit "A", which is attached hereto and made a part hereof. - SECTION 3.

-SECTION 3.
 Transmittal.
-The Town Planner is hereby directed to transmit the amendment to the State Land Planning Agency under the expedited state review procedure.
+The Town Planner is hereby directed to transmit the amendment to the state land planning agency under the expedited state review procedure. - SECTION 4.

-SECTION 4.
 Conflicts.
-All Ordinances or parks of Ordinances, Resolutions or parts of Resolutions in conflict herewith, be and the same are hereby repealed to the extent of such conflict.
+All Ordinances or parts of Ordinances, Resolutions or parts of Resolutions in conflict herewith, be and the same are hereby repealed to the extent of such conflict.